Cooperator Skills On a CV

 Positive thinking

 Being too negative not only reflects poorly on your motivation and performance, but also influences the spirit of the team.
-People are more willing to work around someone who has positive vibes and approaches the challenges with a can-do attitude rather than complain.
+People are more willing to funciton around someone who has positive vibes and approaches the challenges with a can-do attitude rather than complain.

-Who needs to showcase teamwork skill?
+Who needs to showcase teamwork ability?

 3 strategies to show you're a team player